Melasma is a pigment disorder that can be challenging to treat. It’s also one of the most misunderstood and misdiagnosed skin conditions.

 Whether you have melasma or sun-induced hyperpigmentation, the following will help reduce the visible symptoms of blotchy pigment.

-Sun protection – Even though melasma is not directly caused by the sun, wearing a broad-spectrum sunscreen is essential.
+Sun protection—Although melasma is not directly caused by the sun, wearing broad-spectrum sunscreen is essential.
 But there’s more you can do to protect your skin while it settles down.

-Niacinamide – Also known as B3.
-It’s an excellent idea to include niacinamide in your daily protective routine.
+Niacinamide, also known as vitamin B3.
+It’s an excellent choice to include in your daily skin protective routine.
 Niacinamide will protect your skin from the heat of the sun, which is one of the primary triggers of melasma.

-Vitamin C – Another essential nutrient protecting your skin from the heat of the sun.
-Not only does topping up your skin’s supply of vitamin C protect the skin, but it will also minimise the enzyme activity that creates melanin.
+Vitamin C is another essential nutrient that protects skin from the sun’s heat.
+Topping up your skin’s supply of vitamin C protects the skin and minimises the enzyme activity that creates melanin.

-Vitamin A – One of the skin’s most valuable nutrients; it’s your skin’s natural sunscreen.
-Unfortunately, vitamin A is destroyed with exposure to the sun, so topically applying vitamin A serum or cream every day will be essential in minimising melasma.
+Vitamin A is one of the skin’s most valuable nutrients.
+It’s your skin’s natural sunscreen.
+Unfortunately, sun exposure destroys vitamin A, so topically applying vitamin A serum or cream every day is essential for minimising melasma.

-It’s important to note, all three of these nutrients, vitamin’s A, C and B3 are protective and are often found to be deficient in the skin.
+It’s important to note that all three nutrients, vitamins A, C, and B3, are protective and are often found to be deficient in the skin.

 Chemical Peels – It will largely depend on which type of peel you have.
 In my experience, most superficial peels, while helpful, will not eliminate melasma.

-One such peel getting a lot of attention is Cosmelan and while I’ve not experienced it myself, many skin therapist that I know, highly recommend it as an option for melasma.
+One such peel that is getting a lot of attention is cosmelan.
+While I’ve not experienced it myself, many skin therapists that I know highly recommend it as an option for melasma.

-IPL & Laser – Not a good idea.
-If you have melasma, do not take this route.
-It will aggravate and trigger your melasma.
-Remember, IPL and Laser heat the skin, and any heating of the skin will make your melasma worse.
+*IPL and Laser treatments heat the skin, and any heating of the skin will make your melasma worse.

 And now you.

-All of the solutions I’ve offered today will minimise melasma or hyperpigmentation and provide excellent protection for your skin and will ease the appearance of the blotchy pigment.
+All of the solutions I’ve offered today will minimise melasma or hyperpigmentation, provide excellent protection for your skin, and will ease the appearance of the blotchy pigment.

-It’s not the whole solutions to melasma but good skincare is always a great place to start.
+It’s not the whole solution to melasma, but good skincare is always a great place to start.

 But, getting advice and the correct diagnosis of melasma can be confusing.
-If you’re not sure what your next step should be you may like to get professional advice.
-You can make an appointment with me here, or if you’d like to know more about the kind of advice I offer you should go here.
+If you’re unsure what your next step should be, you may want to get professional advice from an experienced skin care professional.

-If you’ve got a story to share, you can get in touch here.
+If you’ve got a story to share or you’ve got a question, you can get in touch here.

 See you next time,